 There are many different types of Cape Cod homes, depending on the era in which they were built.
 However, one defining characteristic is that Cape Cods are generally on the small side, akin to cottages.
 Like Colonials, they tend to have a symmetrical design and a steeply pitched roof.
 Many Cape Cods also feature dormer windows.

 Because they are on the smaller side, Cape Cods can potentially look overpowered if there are too many lights and decorations, so as with Victorians, you want to keep that in mind.
 Luckily, other than that, there are few "rules" when it comes to lighting a Cape Cod home for Christmas.
 White or colored lights are sure to look equally lovely, especially since many Cape Cods are painted a neutral gray.
-And since the front entrance is generally in the center of the house, as with Colonials, it tends to make a good focal point.
-If your Cape does have dormer windows, those are great features to highlight too.
-Think of them as eyebrows complementing the "face" of your house, and consider highlighting them with lighted garland and wreaths.
+But colorful strands would really stand out against the gray and brown hues of these homes and would bring a pop the eye wouldn't miss.

 Mid-Century Modern Homes

 Mid-century modern houses are striking due to their clean, straight lines that can look incredible when highlighted with a simple string of lights.
 These modern houses sometimes have textured exterior walls made with materials like stone or rough wood.
-That makes them particularly good
+That makes them particularly good candidates for uplighting with spotlights or well lights, to bring out an interesting, dramatic result.

 In addition, mid-century modern homes can benefit from slightly whimsical holiday lights that are, well, modern.
 Try star-shaped or snowflake-shaped lights, or neon-style lighted signs.
 Don't be afraid to experiment with different light colors, either.
 Plus, you can take advantage of the large, plentiful windows common among this type of house by showcasing your beautiful Christmas tree inside.